Public Service Career of Credibility and Common Sense

 Providing Leadership for the Systemic Risk Council

-Aiming to accelerate financial market reforms, the Council was convened in June.
+Aiming to accelerate financial market reforms, the Council was convened in June 2012.
 “The great challenge is to devise a system to identify risks that threaten market stability before they become a danger to the general public,” said Sheila Bair, senior advisor to The Pew Charitable Trusts and chair of the Systemic Risk Council.
-“As evidenced by the 2008 crisis and even recent headlines, we need a more effective and efficient early-warning system to detect issues that jeopardize the functioning of U.S. financial markets before they disrupt credit flows to the real economy.
+“As evidenced by the 2008 crisis and continuing problems, we need a more effective and efficient early-warning system to detect issues that jeopardize the functioning of U.S. financial markets before they disrupt credit flows to the real economy.
 And two of the most critical tasks are how to impose greater market discipline on excess risk taking and effectively end the doctrine too-big-too-fail.” learn more

-On her just published book: “I’ve always tried to play it down the middle and do what I think is right, and this book captures that spirit.
+On her best selling book: “I’ve always tried to play it down the middle and do what I think is right, and this book captures that spirit.
 As one who has been ‘inside’ the regulatory process, this book provides unique access to the power and problems of the government’s financial apparatus.”